harmbandstra/swagger-ui-bundle/README.md

 * For symfony 3.3 and later with PHP > 7.0 use version 3.x.
 * For symfony 4.0 and later with PHP => 7.1.3 use version 4.x.

+**NOTE** Since version 3.1, support for symfony 4 on the 3.x branch has been dropped.
+Use the 4.x branch instead.

 ## Installation

 Install with composer in dev environment: